 Doom 64 is a first-person shooter developed and published by Midway exclusively for Nintendo 64 in 1997 with support from id Software, the original developer of the popular Doom franchise.
 Unlike previous console ports of the Doom series, Doom 64 features a significant amount of original content including an all-new campaign comprised of thirty-two levels, a true polygonal 3D graphics engine and a new atmospheric soundtrack.

-A split-screen multiplayer mode is notably absent from the final game; Midway claimed they did not receive the necessary programming support from Nintendo to include a multiplayer option in Doom 64.
+Despite the popularity of multiplayer in prior versions of Doom, a split-screen multiplayer mode is notably absent from the N64 game.
+One of Midway's representatives claimed the development team did not receive the necessary equipment from Nintendo to allow the inclusion of a local multiplayer option in Doom 64.

 The core gameplay of Doom 64 remains the same as that of its predecessors: players assume the role of a lone space marine exploring dozens of demon-infested levels from a first-person perspective, with the ultimate goals of reaching each level's exit and eventually defeating the game's final boss.
 Most levels contain one or more keycards that must be collected to reach the exit, as well as hidden rooms that may hold useful items.

 Players begin the game with only their fists and a basic pistol, but they can expand their arsenal up to a total of ten different weapons over the course of the campaign.
 All non-melee weapons require ammunition to use.

 The player's basic melee attack.
 Due to its low damage per hit, the Fist is typically used only as a last resort after exhausting all other weapons.
 However, picking up a Berserk Pack increases the Fist's melee damage tenfold, making it possible to gib weaker enemies with a single punch.

 A more powerful melee weapon that is very effective against lesser demons.
 Like the Fist, the Chainsaw does not consume ammo, but players must close the distance to attack enemies with it.